-If you believe that you’re experiencing illegal harassment at your job and want to seek compensation for your injuries, contact the San Diego sexual harassment lawyers at Melmed Law Group P.C Employment Lawyers.
+If you believe that you’re experiencing illegal harassment at your job and want to seek compensation for your injuries, contact the San Diego sexual harassment lawyers at Melmed Law Group P.C.

-Our knowledgeable employment law attorneys can answer your questions and determine how to proceed in San Diego County.
+Our knowledgeable sexual harassment attorneys can answer your questions and determine how to proceed in San Diego County.
 In many cases, the next step is to file a complaint with the appropriate state or federal agency.

-The California Department of Fair Employment and Housing (DFEH) is the state agency responsible for protecting San Diegans from unlawful discrimination in employment.
-If the DFEH determines that an individual’s civil rights laws have been violated, the department can pursue damages on your behalf.
-Similarly, the federal Equal Employment Opportunity Commission (EEOC) enforces federal anti-discrimination laws.
+The California Department of Fair Employment and Housing (DFEH) is the state agency responsible for protecting San Diegans from unlawful discrimination and sexual harassment in the workplace.
+If the DFEH determines that an individual’s civil rights have been violated, the department can pursue damages on your behalf.
+Similarly, the federal Equal Employment Opportunity Commission (EEOC) enforces federal sexual harassment and anti-discrimination laws.

 If you report sexual harassment, your employer may retaliate against you, and such retaliation may also be a form of wrongful termination, demotion, reduction in hours of employment, denial of a deserved bonus or raise, relocation to a different department, or exposure to a less favorable condition of employment.
 This type of retaliation is illegal.

 Therefore, it’s highly suggested for anyone experiencing sexual harassment to document the behaviors, gather evidence through copies of internal correspondence, photos, and statements from employees, then speak to an attorney as soon as possible.

 If you feel that you are experiencing retaliation and sexual harassment, contact the San Diego sexual harassment attorneys at Melmed Law Group P.C.
 Employment Lawyers.